 Due to the historical parcelization pattern in many areas of the Unincorporated County, the inclusion of small sites in the inventory is expected.
 To adhere to State law and HCD guidance, there are no stand-alone small sites used to meet the lower-income RHNA.
 The County includes lot consolidation as part of the development review process.
 Lot consolidation is done as part of the mapping process and approved with initial entitlements.
 This does not place additional requirements outside of the County's typical development process on an applicant and is approved concurrently.
 Table B-14 shows that four large affordable projects included lot consolidation.
 These projects have a combined capacity of 149 units.
 These 4 projects have an average size of less than one acre.
-This size and lot consolidation pattern mate the site inventory.
-While multi-parcel sites under common ownership are ideal, it is ealistic.
-Nonetheless, more than half (55%) of the multi-parcel sites are either fr ander common ownership (one owner) or have several parcels under common owner ρ, which can make sales and/or lot consolidation easier.
+This size and lot consolidation pattern matches the site inventory.
+While multi-parcel sites under common ownership are ideal, it is unrealistic.
+Nonetheless, more than half (55%) of the multi-parcel sites are either fully under common ownership (one owner) or have several parcels under common ownership, which can make sales and/or lot consolidation easier.

-- Avenida Villas (2011): this 29-unit affordable project as developed on a site that was less than 1 acre in size.
-The project included correct dation of two small (<0.5 acres) parcels and resulted in a density of 35.4 units acre. - Buena Vista (2011): this 17-unit afford project was developed on a half-acre site.
-The project included consolidation of two hall (<0.5 acres) parcels and resulted in a density of 33.3 units per acre. - Stonegate (2009): this 38-year affordable project was developed on a 1.15-acre site.
-The project included consolver in on of two parcels (one was under half an acre in size) and resulted in a density a 3 units per acre. - Jackson Street (22): this 65-unit affordable project was developed on a 0.75-acre site.
-The project of duded consolidation of three small (<0.5 acres) parcels and resulted in a density (1.3 units per acre.
+- Avenida Villas (2011): this 29-unit affordable project was developed on a site that was less than 1 acre in size.
+The project included consolidation of two small (<0.5 acres) parcels and resulted in a density of 35.4 units per acre. - Buena Vista (2011): this 17-unit affordable project was developed on a half-acre site.
+The project included consolidation of two small (<0.5 acres) parcels and resulted in a density of 33.3 units per acre. - Stonegate (2009): this 38-unit affordable project was developed on a 1.15-acre site.
+The project included consolidation of two parcels (one was under half an acre in size) and resulted in a density of 33 units per acre. - Jackson Street (2022): this 65-unit affordable project was developed on a 0.75-acre site.
+The project included consolidation of three small (<0.5 acres) parcels and resulted in a density of 87.3 units per acre.